-Moving From Survive to Thrive
+Move From Survive to Thrive

 Some balance and dizziness disorders are chronic conditions.
 Learning how to cope better with a chronic condition can help reduce stress and anxiety as well as bring symptoms under control.

-The notion of ‘surviving or thriving' in relation to a chronic condition, where there are good days and bad days, perhaps requires a shift in thinking.
+The notion of ‘surviving or thriving' in relation to a chronic condition, where there are good days and bad days, requires perhaps a shift in thinking.
 While we all have the potential to survive despite ill health, sometimes simply surviving the day equals success!
 Can we accept that thriving might occur in only certain areas of our lives and only at certain times?

 Learning to live with chronic conditions takes time and enormous energy.
-It inevitably means confronting feelings of loss, which in our society – focused so resolutely on happiness, success, beauty and achievement – is most challenging.
+It inevitably means confronting feelings of loss, which in our society – focused so resolutely on happiness, success, beauty, and achievement – is most challenging.

 We are brought up to show a ‘happy face’ and are not encouraged to explore our negative feelings.
 For this reason, even though having a chronic condition is something to feel negatively about, it is extremely difficult to express it.
 We tend to justify our silence, but silence itself can increase our suffering.
 Although we see a balance of 'light' and 'dark' in nature, we try desperately to avoid the darker side of life.
 But if we continually hold in our negative feelings, sometimes they can overwhelm us.

 Part of living with a chronic condition means having to adjust and readjust to change – sometimes one day will hold many such changes – causing a rollercoaster effect to both our body and our emotions.
 While we have to tolerate the physical changes, we can most definitely address and shift the emotional ones, like depression or anxiety.
-Practicing relaxation techniques and cognitive behavioural therapy (CBT) can help reduce anxiety.
+Practicing relaxation techniques and cognitive behavioural therapy (CBT) may help reduce anxiety.

 Key points to remember: